AnjoSs/Gryphon-Wolfgang-Translator/README.md

     [github](http://github.com/bptlab/gryphon) (e.g. by running
     `git clone https://github.com/bptlab/gryphon.git` on the command
     line)
-    -   the following command assumes that you are in the gryphon directory!
 2. Run `npm install` to set up all additional dependency packages

 ### Starting the Gryphon-Wolgang-Translator